It’s about time to do a proper in-depth review of stock broker DEGIRO as many of you have been asking for my opinion.

 DEGIRO Review – Lending of shares

 DEGIRO may lend your shares to short sellers when you have a BASIC account.
-This is one of the ways DEGIRO can keep their fees low to us as investors.
+This is one of the ways DEGIRO can keep its fees low for us as investors.

 To be honest, it is quite common practice for stock brokers to do this (not all though!).
 DEGIRO offers a CUSTODY account in case you don’t feel comfortable with this.